 Unilever’s marketing chief Keith Weed agrees brands need to stop seeing programmatic as a race to the bottom on price and instead work to reduce ad fraud and ensure brand safety.

 “From a brand owner, marketer or advertiser perspective we need to smarten up as well.
-I’m every bit for holding Google, Facebook or Twitter accountable, but we also need to hold ourselves accountable for using the tools that are at our disposable,” he said, speaking at AWE.
+I’m every bit for holding Google, Facebook or Twitter accountable, but we also need to hold ourselves accountable for using the tools that are at our disposal,” he said, speaking at AWE.

 In the end, making the digital ad ecosystem brand-safe is a job for every player – publishers, ad tech, agencies and marketers – not just Google.
 As ISBA’s Mark Finney puts it: “There are lots of missiles flying Google’s way but it’s not just Google.
 Every player from ad tech to the agencies needs to work out more robust processes.”